We are delighted to announce the return of our Action for Autism project in Autumn 2023

 For all our news and updates, subscribe to our mailing list

-We are now accepting applications for young autistic people between the ages of 11 to 16 years who would benefit from our weekly Autism Movement Therapy® sessions.
+We are still accepting applications for young autistic people between the ages of 11 to 16 years who would benefit from our weekly Autism Movement Therapy® sessions.
 If you know of someone or would like to nominate a child, please complete the form below, or email us on: email@example.com

 - Your name